 Getting an Uber Accident Settlement Can Be Challenging

 Most Uber accidents involve a driver who was negligent or driving recklessly.
-If one of their drivers hits or injures you, Uber’s insurance will cover your injuries and damages: the rideshare company carries $1 million in liability insurance, and there are provisions in the policy that cover passengers, other drivers, pedestrians, and bicyclists.
+Does Uber cover accidents?
+Well, if one of their drivers hits or injures you, Uber’s insurance will cover your injuries and damages: the rideshare company carries $1 million in liability insurance, and there are provisions in the policy that cover passengers, other drivers, pedestrians, and bicyclists.

 However, don’t assume that because Uber has insurance, they are going to pay you willingly.
 Like all insurers, its provider makes a profit by collecting premiums while paying accident victims as little as possible.